aws-samples/satellite-comms-analytics-aws/satcom-timeseries-autopilot-gen-fxn/README.md

-## satellite communications capacity data generation for Amazon SageMaker Autopilot Timeseries
+## Satellite communications capacity data generation for Amazon SageMaker Autopilot Timeseries

 ### Description
 This Lambda function generates a sample Satellite Communications dataset for use in